 - What are the clinical rotation requirements and opportunities for placement?

 - Do they offer financial aid?

 - Is it a flexible nursing program that fits into your schedule?

-Try to attend information sessions or schedule one-on-one calls with admissions advisors.
+Try to attend an information session or a schedule one-on-one call with an admissions advisor.
 This is the best way to make sure you have all the information you need before committing to a school.

 Once you have narrowed down your list to a handful of nursing schools, take a look at their prerequisites.
-These will vary by programs, but might include any of the following:
+These will vary by program but might include any of the following:

 - GPA requirements

 While some programs will require that you have completed some general education requirements, others will not.
 For example, when you enroll in West Coast University’s BSN program, all classes are included in the program.
 This means you could enroll at WCU straight out of high school, without completing any other prerequisite courses.